Visas & Routes

 The visa is exclusively for citizens of countries outside the European Union and European Economic Area.

-2. Remote work for foreign entities
+2. Remote work arrangement

 You must work remotely for: